Misha Zilberman: Early years

-2010-19
+2009–13; 2012 Olympic Games

+In 2009, Zilberman first played mixed doubles with his mother, in the world championships.
+His mother is also his coach.
+He said that their relationship on court is "like any mixed doubles players," as they discuss how to improve and win the match, but that off the court "she is my coach, so there is no discussion."

 In 2011, Zilberman competed for six months for the Odense badminton club in the professional league in Denmark.
 In April 2012 he reached the finals of the Tahiti Air Nui International, improving his world ranking by 14 places.
 In 2012, he won the Israeli Badminton Championship in both singles and mixed doubles (with his mother).
 In May 2012 he was ranked # 64 internationally.

-Zilberman competed for Israel at the 2012 Summer Olympics, the first appearance by an Israeli badminton player in the Olympics.
+Zilberman competed for Israel at the 2012 Summer Olympics in London, the first appearance by an Israeli badminton player in the Olympics.
 Ranked 33rd in the Olympic rankings in singles, he came in 33rd in the Games.

-In July 2013 Zilberman won two gold medals at the 2013 Maccabiah Games, one in singles, one in mixed doubles with his mother.
+In July 2013, Zilberman won two gold medals at the 2013 Maccabiah Games, one in singles, one in mixed doubles with his mother.
 In May 2015, he competed in mixed doubles with his mother, who was 56 years old, at the 2015 Sudirman Cup in Dongguan, China.

+2014–15; Lagos and Ethiopia titles

+In May 2014, Zilberman won the 37th Israel Badminton Championship in Kibbutz Hatzur, without dropping a set.
+It was the sixth year in a row that he won the title.
+He also won the mixed doubles title, with his mother Svetlana.

+In June 2014 he won the gold medal in the Lagos International in Nigeria, winning 60% of the points he played.
+In October 2014, Zilberman then won the Ethiopia International, winning 68% of the points he played.
+In December 2014, he won a bronze medal in the US Open.

+In 2015, Zilberman won the gold medal in the Ethiopia International in September, without losing a game.

 Zilberman represented Israel at the 2015 European Games in badminton in men's singles.
 He lost in the round of 16 to Zvonimir Đurkinjak of Croatia in three sets.

+2016–19; 2016 Olympic Games; European Games bronze medal

+In 2016 Zilberman won the gold medal in the Suriname International in November, winning all five of his matches, and in doubles he and his mother won the gold medal after winning all four of their matches.

-He competed for Israel at the 2016 Summer Olympics in badminton.
-Zilberman garnered Israel's first-ever win in Olympic badminton, beating Yuhan Tan of Belgium 22-20 and 22-12, but went 1-1 in his group and did not advance to the next round.
+Zilberman competed for Israel at the 2016 Summer Olympics in badminton.
+Zilberman garnered Israel's first-ever win in Olympic badminton, beating Yuhan Tan of Belgium 22-20 and 22–12, but went 1–1 in his group and did not advance to the next round.
 Misha ranked 26th in the Olympic rankings in singles, and came in 14th at the Olympic Games.

 Zilberman won a gold medal at the 2017 Maccabiah Games in singles, and another in mixed doubles with his mother.